Listen to Megan Thee Stallion's powerful new single 'Out Alpha The Alpha'

 She continued: “…With this [new] album, I feel like I’m getting to the meat.
 I’m getting to the bones.
 It’s my story, and I’m telling it.
 I’m so excited because it’s just turning the page into like this new chapter of my life and I feel like the Hotties are gonna be so excited to hear it.”

-Megan The Stallion’s second and latest studio record, ‘Traumazine’, was released in August 2022.
+Megan Thee Stallion’s second and latest studio record, ‘Traumazine’, was released in August 2022.